gustavoaru/LINUXtips-giropops-senhas/README.md

 This project was created on the PICK LinuxTips and have objective allow practice my abilities in Security Practices, Resource Efficient, Monitoring and Automation.

-Below have some descriptions of tools used in this project:
+Below have some descriptions and decisions about tools used in this project: